TomCarlson-NTAC/NIEM-Metamodel/Introduction to NIEM Model Instances.md

 The solution is to create the modeling concepts in a conceptual format instead of embedding them in XML Schema.
 Instead of implying modeling concepts in XML Schema, we explicitly define them in a Model Instance.

-Allows for **concept**-to-technology conversions, e.g. Model -> XML Schema and Model -> JSON.
-This is easier.
+This allows for **concept**-to-technology conversions, e.g. Model -> XML Schema and Model -> JSON.
+This is easier and more accurate than technology-to-technology conversions, e.g. XML Schema -> JSON.

 ## How It Works